BaMidbar envisions a Jewish community that actively supports young people in cultivating mental health and wellness.

-In its short history, BaMidbar has seen: young people experience immense personal transformation through adventure-based therapy, professionals gain skills and confidence to better support the young people they serve, and a strong demand for increased programming for young people, parents, and Jewish communal professionals.
+BaMidbar has seen young people experience immense personal transformation through experiential therapy, professionals gain skills and confidence to better support the young people they serve, and a strong demand for increased programming for young people, parents, and Jewish communal professionals.

 BaMidbar reaches 459 teens through 22 mental health education programs.

 BaMidbar reaches 1,599 Jewish communal professionals through 65 mental health education programs.